Skip to content

 Secure Operations.
 Split payout reduces the risk of errors or delays in payment distribution, as funds are automatically allocated according to predefined rules.

-Overall, SIBS Gateway Split Payout functionality allows merchants to manage their financial relationships more effectively, drive operational efficiency, and deliver a seamless payment experience to all stakeholders involved in their business.
+Overall, the SIBS Gateway Split Payout functionality allows merchants to manage financial relationships more effectively, improve operational efficiency, and provide a seamless payment experience to all stakeholders involved in the transaction flow.

 Info